Later (talk show): 1988–1994: Bob Costas

-On Thursday, October 3, 1991, Laters hour-long three-year anniversary special aired at 11:30 p.m. on NBC, a time slot normally reserved for The Tonight Show Starring Johnny Carson.
+On Thursday, October 3, 1991, Laters hour-long three-year anniversary special aired at 11:30 p.m. on NBC, a time slot normally reserved for Johnny Carson's Tonight Show.

+Later went on 2-month summer 1992 hiatus, from late June until early September in order to accommodate Costas's coveted assignment of hosting NBC's primetime coverage of the 1992 Summer Olympics in Barcelona.

-In late January 1993, to celebrate its fifth year on the air, Later aired a special anniversary show from Los Angeles on the Saturday before that year's Super Bowl being held in Pasadena with Costas pulling double duty that weekend on Later as well as on NBC Sports' Super Bowl coverage.
+During December 1992, finishing up his ninth year as host of NBC's NFL coverage, Costas announced he would not be returning to the telecast the following season, citing a desire to do something beyond "reading the scores in three minutes during the halftime".
+In late January 1993, to celebrate its fifth year on the air, Later taped a special anniversary show—5 Years Later—at the Tonight Show with Jay Leno studio in Burbank in front of a live audience; it aired on the Saturday before that year's Super Bowl being held in Pasadena with Costas pulling double duty that weekend on Later as well as on NBC Sports' Super Bowl coverage.

 During one of his last shows, Costas said personal considerations led to his decision to leave Later.
 He did not want to move his family to New York and felt worn out by the workload consisting of his obligations with NBC Sports and his duties on Later.
 Costas' last episode, an hour-long special, aired Friday, February 25, 1994.
 In January 2019, after leaving NBC, he expressed interest in reviving Later on another network.

-After making a much-publicized switch to CBS, David Letterman (who had until June 1993 hosted Later's NBC lead-in Late Night with David Letterman) and his production company offered Costas a hosting job on the newly-launched The Late Late Show, based on his performance and exposure on Later.
+After making a much-publicized switch to CBS, David Letterman (who had until June 1993 hosted Later's NBC lead-in Late Night with David Letterman) and his production company offered Costas a hosting job on the newly launched The Late Late Show, based on his performance and exposure on Later.
 CBS also offered Costas a correspondent role on 60 Minutes if he accepted Letterman's offer.
 Costas declined, however, citing his relationship with Ebersol and his desire to remain with NBC Sports.
 Instead, Tom Snyder would become the inaugural host of The Late Late Show, which began its run in January 1995.